 During 2020 the ECB put in place a set of monetary policy and banking supervision measures to mitigate the impact of the COVID-19 pandemic on the euro area economy and to support all European citizens.
-In particular, the €1,850 billion pandemic emergency purchase programme ("PEPP") aims to lower borrowing costs and increase lending in the euro area.
-The ECB will terminate net asset purchases under the PEPP once it judges that the COVID-19 crisis phase is over, but in any case, not before the end of March 2022.
-The maturing principal payments from securities purchased under the PEPP will be reinvested until at least the end of 2023.
-The PEPP programme complements the asset purchase programmes that have been in place since 2014.
+The €1,850 billion pandemic emergency purchase programme ("PEPP") that was initiated in March 2020 aiming to lower borrowing costs and increase lending in the euro area was discontinued at the end of March 2022, while the maturing principal payments from securities purchased under the PEPP will be reinvested until at least the end of 2024.
+In March 2022, the ECB announced the steps for the gradual phasing out of the temporary pandemic collateral easing measures, with such phasing out scheduled to be concluded in three steps and completing by March 2024, so as to gives banks time to adapt to the adjustments to the collateral framework.